 Weekly net income from employment (See note 1) €349.71 plus €96 = €445.71

 Add social welfare payments (See note 2) €219

 Add Income from occupational pensions 0

 John’s hours are irregular and therefore the amount he earns can vary from week to week.
-To find his total weekly income the Department can average his income over a period of six to eight weeks.
-The most recent P60 is often used to calculate the average income from employment.
+To find his total weekly income the Department can average his income over a period of 6 to 8 weeks.
 In this case, his income averaged out over six weeks is €349.71.

 John’s income from employment is assessed and Mary’s casual income from working as a home help for the HSE is also assessed.
 Their daughter’s income is not assessed because she is under 22 years of age and in full-time education.